abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 The reason for this is because we're going to do the axios call only when this `AllCharacters` component gets rendered, so the data should be received & held on our new component.

-62. Cut the following imports from `App.js` and move it into `AllCharacters.js`:
+62. Cut the following imports from `App.jsx` and move it into `AllCharacters.jsx`:

 ```jsx
 import { API_URL } from "./constants";